-This year, Virginia Garden Week is highlighting McLean with a special tour on Tuesday, April 30 (see event details below).
+This year, Historic Garden Week is highlighting McLean's most picturesque properties with a special tour on Tuesday, April 20th.
 Take the afternoon to breathe in the historic architecture and peak springtime splendor!
 Here's everything you need to know about attending the event.

 What's special about McLean?

 A mix of historic, traditional and contemporary styles make this area quite unique.
-Its location in Fairfax County offers up stories of the Revolutionary and Civil War though places that have stood through the times.
+Its location in Fairfax County offers up stories of the Revolutionary and Civil War through places that have stood through the times.
 McLean is known for its luxury homes, high-end shopping destinations and is home to diplomats, business owners, and government officials.
 Fun fact: McLean, VA received its name from John Roll McLean, the former publisher and owner of The Washington Post.